awsdocs/amazon-aurora-user-guide/doc_source/babelfish-remove.md

 If you turn off Babelfish in parameter group, all clusters that use that parameter group lose Babelfish functionality\.

 For more information about modifying parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about Babelfish–specific parameters, see [DB cluster parameter group settings for Babelfish](babelfish-configuration.md)\.